Giannis Papadopoulos (footballer, born 1989): Nea Salamina

 On 21 June 2017, he signed a two years contract with Cypriot club Nea Salamina for an undisclosed fee.

 Iraklis

 On 28 July 2018, newly promoted side Iraklis announced the signing of Papadopoulos.

 Rodos

 In January 2020, Papadopoulos moved to Rodos FC.

 International career

-He was member of Greece U21 and Captain of Greece U19.
+He was a member of the Greece under-21s and captain of the U19 team.

-On 29 May he demonstrated this capability by scoring a 30-yard shot against Russia for the Greece U19 team.

 Personal life

 Papadopoulos is the son of Iraklis all-time leader in appearances Daniil Papadopoulos.